hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step1-k8s.md

 <img align="right" src="./assets/k8s-logo.png" width="100">

-> **This scenario is currently suffering from a known problem with accessing NodePorts and will not function.
-This issue will be resolved soon.
-Come back in a few days.**

 For this scenario, Katacoda has just started a fresh Kubernetes cluster for you.
 Verify it's ready for your use.

 `kubectl version --short && \